 Figure 3-11.
-Structure of GHG emissions from Energy Sector in 1990 and 2016
+Structure of GHG emissions from Energy Sector in 1990 and 2017

 The trends of GHG emissions calculated as CO2 equivalent from different subsectors within the Energy Sector are presented in Figure 3-12.
 The most important subsector regarding total emissions in the base year was Energy industries (1.A.1) and it remains to be one of the most important.
 The closure of Ignalina NPP in 2010 had impact on GHG emissions increase in this subsector.
 In 2010, GHG emissions increased by approximately 11.4% in energy industries.
-Since 2011 GHG emissions in Energy industries was decreasing by 8.2% per annum due to increasing share of electricity import and renewable energy use.
+Since 2011 GHG emissions in Energy industries was decreasing by 8.7% per annum due to increasing share of electricity import and renewable energy use.
 Since 2013 transport sector become one of the most important source of GHG emissions in energy sector.
-After the global economic crisis GHG emissions in transport sector are increasing quite significantly, about 3.2% per annum.
-Growing activities in the Manufacturing industries and construction sector stipulated increase in GHG emissions during 2009-2012, but GHG emissions in this sector decreased by 8.6% in 2014, by 9.3% in 2015 and by 0.2% in 2016.
-Since 2000 GHG emissions in Other sectors (1.A.4) was growing about 2.1% per annum.
+After the global economic crisis GHG emissions in transport sector are increasing quite significantly, about 3.3% per annum.
+Growing activities in the Manufacturing industries and construction sector stipulated increase in GHG emissions during 2009-2012, but since 2013 GHG emissions in this sector was decreasing by 3.7% per annum mainly due to implemented energy efficiency measures.
+Since 2010 GHG emissions in Other sectors (1.A.4) was growing about 6.2% per annum.
 Such increase was mainly stipulated by significant growth of natural gas and coal consumption in residential and commercial/institutional subsectors.
-Since 2011 GHG emissions in Other sectors started to decrease by almost 4.5% per year mainly due to implemented energy efficiency measures and increased share of biomass consumption.
-In 2016, GHG emissions in Other sector increased by 11.0% due to increased usage of natural gas.

 Trends of GHG emissions from 1.B Fugitive emissions from fuels are mainly caused by the CH_4 emissions from natural gas transmission and distribution.
-Since 1990 GHG emissions from this subsector increased by 16.0%.
-In 2016 fugitive emissions accounted 308.03 kt CO_2 eqv.
+Since 2010 GHG emissions from this subsector was increasing by 2.7% per annum.
+In 2017 fugitive emissions accounted 304.3 kt CO_2 eq.